Difference Between Bounteous and Bountiful

 Bountiful doesn’t show any quality in a person but rather the amount of any substance that is the object in a sentence.

-Even though it has been circulating in the grammar world for a long time now, the word bountiful only saw a leap in its use during the industrial revolution.
+Even though it has been circulating in the grammar world for a long time, the word bountiful only saw a leap in its use during the industrial revolution.

 That was when this word became a solid reference to anything being in abundance.

-Priya had come to the old age home with a bountiful of presents.
+Priya had come to the nursing home with a bountiful of presents.

-This statement signifies not Priya’s generosity but rather sheds light on the number of gifts that she had brought along with her for the inmates at the old age home.
+This statement signifies not Priya’s generosity but instead sheds light on the number of gifts she brought along with her for the inmates at the nursing home.

 Main Differences Between Bounteous and Bountiful

-3. Bountiful is usually used to describe an object and rarely is used as an adjective to signify people whereas bounteous is usually used only for people rather than things.
+3. Bountiful is used to describe an object and rarely is used as an adjective to signify people whereas bounteous is used only for people rather than things.

 4. While the antonym for bounteous is greedy or miser the antonym for bountiful is less or barely any.